stark/musicbar/readme.md

 # About Music Bar

-Just a simple wrapper around lemonbar/mpd/mpc.
+Just a simple wrapper around lemonbar/mpd/mpc to display info and control the playback.

-I may add support for cmus later, but that's not for sure.
+Support for cmus may be added later, but that's not decided yet.

 ## Dependencies